JustinLove/hostable/README.md

 The project uses `src/UserList.elm` to define the list of user names.
 This file is not part of the repo, but `src/UserList.elm.example` has a format example.

+A [Twitch Client-ID](https://dev.twitch.tv/docs/authentication#registration) is required to make API calls.
+This is defined in `src/TwtichId.elm`.
+This file is not part of of the repo, but `src/TwitchId.elm.example` can be copied and edited to provide your client id.

 My build command:

 > elm-make src/Hostable.elm --output public/hostable.js